davidcGIThub/startup/README.md

         - Stretch goal would be to expand the profile of each person so that they can find people with similar hobbies etc and connect directly with others.

+3. Amazon Web Services EC2

+    Elastic IP address: 3.134.54.227

+    ssh -i developer_key.pem ubuntu@3.134.54.227  // ssh into server

+    chmod 400 developer_key.pem    // this secures the key

+    I though it was interesting that an IP address only gets changed when the server gets restarted.

+    The Caddyfile is the configuration file for your web service gateway.

+    The public_html directory contains all of the static files that your are serving up directly through Caddy when using it as a web service.

+    The services directory is the place where you are going to install all of your web services once you build them.